EttusResearch/uhd/host/docs/general.rst

 * RF front-end: translates bewteen RF and IF
 * DSP: translates between IF and baseband

 In a typical use-case, the user specifies an overall center frequency for the signal chain.
 The RF front-end will be tuned as close as possible to the center frequency, and the DSP will account for the error in tuning between target frequency and actual frequency.
-The user may also explicitly control both stages of tuning through the tune_request_t object.
+The user may also explicitly control both stages of tuning through through the tune_request_t object, which allows for more advanced tuning.

+In general, Using UHD's advanced tuning is highly recommended as it makes it easy to move the DC component out of your band-of-interest.
+This can be done by passing your desired LO offset to the tune_request_t object, and letting UHD handle the rest.

-Pseudo-code for tuning the receive chain:
+Tuning the receive chain:
 ::

     //tuning to a desired center frequency